Leading personal injury and medical negligence solicitors

 Mags Portman – leading from the front-line

-Mags shares her belief in the importance of research and the hope that clinical trials provide.
+Mags shared her belief in the importance of research and the hope that clinical trials provide.
 She had some success with first line chemotherapy but, when her disease progressed following the second cycle, she began privately funded immunotherapy.
-She draws parallels between her own healing journey and that of her patients, who have been diagnosed with HIV - an entirely preventable disease, but one that has had greater funding for research over the years than mesothelioma.
-Whilst, undoubtedly, she has been through some difficult times, Mags continues to live her life to the full and blogs about the pain and discomfort, but also the laughter, meals out and trips away with family, whilst flying the flag about the importance of research and clinical trials.
+She drew parallels between her own healing journey and that of her patients, who have been diagnosed with HIV - an entirely preventable disease, but one that has had greater funding for research over the years than mesothelioma.
+Whilst, as we know from her own writings, she went through the darkest of times, Mags continued to fly the flag about the importance of research and clinical trials, blogging about the pain and discomfort, but also the laughter, meals out and trips away with her beloved family.
+We send our heartfelt condolences to Martin and their children at this difficult time.

 For more information click here and telephone Mesothelioma UK if you are interested in participating in any clinical trials to find out whether you could be a suitable candidate.